There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 3. They fish for compliments and reassurance.

 They crave validation and constantly want compliments from other people.
 They might post selfies on social media and eagerly await likes and comments, or they might subtly brag about their achievements and possessions, hoping for praise and admiration.
-This constant need for external validation can be draining for friends and family, who are constantly expected to boost their ego.
+The fact that they’re always chasing external validation can be draining for friends and family, who are constantly expected to boost their ego.

 4. They lack empathy and rarely ask about how anyone else is doing.